i-m-akshat/i-m-akshat/README.md

 - ❓ Ask me about anything related to ASP.NET or C# and related technologies

-- ⚡ Fun fact: I never learnt DSA
+- ⚡ Fun fact: Aham Brahmasmi

 <br/>